TayebBou/Car-Gallery/README.md

 # LIVE HERE : https://car-gallery-threejs.web.app

-Car-gallery is a 3D car showroom scene with three js and react with a configuration of controls from Leva, orbit controls and stats.
+Car-gallery is a 3D car showroom scene made with three js and react using a configuration of controls from Leva, orbit controls, stats and environment from drei with High Dynamic Range (HDR) image files imported from https://polyhaven.com/, lights, shadows, geometries, materials, textures, reflextion (with roughness and reflectivity prop), metalness, transparency and refraction for the glass, clearcoat for the painting of the car and so on ...
-Technical stack : React JS / TypeScript / Three JS / fiber / drei / Leva / JEST - RTL / CRA / CSS / ESLint.
+Technical stack : React JS / TypeScript / Three JS / fiber / drei / Leva / JEST - RTL / CRA / SASS / Firebase / ESLint.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-All screen size are handled, working in all browsers.
+All screen size are handled and it's working in all browsers.

+I don't recommend opening the live link in mobile or in a very weak laptop because the 3D scene is heavy due to the calculation of the modern graphic features described above.

 For the deployement I built the project with the `yarn build` commande and I deployed with Firebase, here the documentation for hosting and deploying your app in Firebase : https://firebase.google.com/docs/hosting/quickstart.